 The best way to help this group is to give them a chance to help others who have shared the same experiences.
 By hosting events where veterans talk to other veterans, men and women who haven’t sought out help are more likely to recognize a need for it and to take the steps to get it.
 Veterans R&R is set up to come full circle—give a veteran a chance to help others, and in that process they help themselves.
 At the least, Veterans R&R offers veterans laid back, fun events where they can talk to other veterans.
 At the most, Veterans R&R gives veterans a safe place to call home where veterans can help others while helping themselves in return.

-We can and should help these men and women who have served this country.
+We can and should help these men and women who have served and are still serving this country.
 Veterans R&R offers them the release and relief they need:

 - release from hiding out at home alone

 - relief from wondering who to trust